React Image is an <img> tag

 delayed until the image is actually visible in the viewport using

-popular libraries such as react-visibility-sensor
+popular libraries such as react-visibility-sensor.

 Here is a quick sample (psudocode/untested!):